mlflow/mlflow/docs/source/gateway.rst

     print(response)

-Remember to change the uri definition to the actual uri of your Gateway server.
+**Note:** Remember to change the uri definition to the actual uri of your Gateway server.

 The returned response will be in this data structure (the actual content and token values will likely be different):